 John had emailed late Thursday to say that he was going to co-host a Fargo radio talk show that evening.
 The midnight to 5am show was being used to disseminate flood information to the Fargo/Moorhead area.
 He’d included the web link and invited us to call in with questions, share comments and concerns, or just to say hello.
 I didn't see that email until the next morning.
 I emailed and told him I felt bad for missing it.

 John explained who I was, that both Randy and I had graduated from NDSU in Fargo, and that we still had many friends and relatives in the area and the state.
 He asked what people here in Vancouver and Portland were saying about the flood, and asked what our feelings were about being so far away while people we knew and cared about were fighting for their homes.
-We talked about the spirit of ND and her people.
-We talked about our sandbagging days in college.
-And we talked about our college friends – now pillars of the community – who were fighting to save their homes.

 Since Friday, I’ve tuned in a couple more times; listening to volunteers and residents talk about what keeps them going; listening to callers from out-of-state tell why this flood and the overwhelming volunteer response to it keeps them tuned in and hanging on…how they feel a camaraderie with the people there.
 John emailed yesterday that he'll continue hosting the midnight-5am (Central time) shift “until the crisis is over.”
 Unfortunately, with the state in the throes of yet another blizzard, that could be awhile!

 Keep up the good work, John and all of you volunteers.
 My thoughts and prayers are with the people in Fargo/Moorhead and throughout the state as you fight this battle in bitter cold temperatures, biting wind and seemingly never-ending snow.